-Why this sucks: Don’t assume that all women want big boobs.
+Why this sucks: Don’t assume that all people want big boobs.
 Honestly, it might make some women (oh HEY THERE) uncomfortable to have to constantly be buying bigger bras, wondering if it will ever stop or slow down.
-Boobs may be a socially acceptable place for women to gain fat, but that doesn’t mean it’s open season to comment.
+Boobs may be a socially acceptable place for people to gain fat, but that doesn’t mean it’s open season to comment.

 How to Reply: “Ha, well thanks for looking so carefully at my chest!”
 You 1: body shamers 0.